Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/semantic-layer/power-bi.md

 5. Click **OK** to proceed.
    <Lightbox src="/img/docs/cloud-integrations/sl-pbi/pbi-directquery.jpg" title="Select DirectQuery mode" />
 6. On the next screen, paste your service token and then click **Connect**.
-7. You should see a sidepane with a few tables.
-Select the ones you want to load into your dashboard.
+7. You should see a sidepane with a few "virtual" tables. `ALL` represents all of your defined SL objects, and the other tables represent each of your Saved Queries.
+Select the one you want to load into your dashboard.
 Then click **Load**.
    <Lightbox src="/img/docs/cloud-integrations/sl-pbi/pbi-sidepanel.jpg" title="Select tables in the side panel" />

 Now that you've configured the connector, you can configure published reports in the next section to use the connector.